Gill will resign from FIFA if Blatter stays

 Blatter's rival Prince Ali bin Al Hussein: "In Prince Ali we have a very credible and very plausible candidate who can take FIFA forward.

 "And I would be delighted to work with him.
-To be a vice-president of FIFA would be an honor, but it would be a new
+To be a vice-president of FIFA would be an honour, but it would be a new

 FIFA, not what we have.